 Halloween is mostly synonymous with kids dressing up in spooky clothing and trick-or-treating from one house to the next.
 However, there are many other ways Halloween can be made enjoyable, including neighborhood- and church-focused gatherings.
-Did you know you can make your playground the hub of a fun Halloween festival for all to enjoy?
+Did you know you can make your kids outdoor playground the hub of a fun Halloween festival for all to enjoy?
 Here are a few tips to make your event one they’ll remember:

 Get creative by decorating playground equipment with spooky props like scarecrows, carved pumpkins, witches, black cats, scarecrows, and spider webs.
 This will help create a ghostly ambience to serve as a backdrop for your “ghoul-tastic” activities.

 It just wouldn’t be Halloween without kids dressing up in costumes to represent their favorite characters.
 Host a costume contest to reward their creativity, and include special categories such as Scariest Costume, Funniest Costume, and Best Cartoon Character.
 Some events include a “costume swap” where the kids try on each others’ costumes, which can also be a lot of fun.

 Face painting is another popular activity during Halloween that both kids and their parents can enjoy.
 Ask around to find a professional face painter in your community, and be sure to check out their work online before you hire them.
 Look for an artist with a broad range (not just scary faces) to accommodate the requests of kids and grownups alike.

 Telling scary stories is a time-honored Halloween tradition; you might want to check with your local library to see if one of their more popular storytellers is available to read a favorite ghost- or goblin-themed kids’ book.
 Alternatively, you can also set up a projector and screen some scary (but still family friendly) movies.

 When it comes to Halloween games, the choices are endless; here are a few you options to consider: